Coherent transport through graphene nanoribbons in the presence of edge disorder: Introduction

 \section{Introduction}

-The experimental realization of graphene, i.e., one monolayer of carbon atoms \cite{BerryGeim, MasslessFirsov, ElectricFirsov} has opened a rapidly developing new field of fundamental and applied physics.
-The topology of the planar honeycomb lattice [Fig.~\ref{fig:TB}(a)] with the resulting peculiar bandstructure near the $K$ and $K'$ points [Fig.~\ref{fig:TB}(b), for a review, see Ref.~\onlinecite{guinea_review}] gives rise to many novel and intriguing physical properties, including room temperature quantum Hall effect, minimum conductivity at the Fermi energy as well as possible applications for spintronics.
-Recent advances in fabricating width-modulated graphene nanoribbons helped to overcome intrinsic difficulties in creating tunneling barriers and confining electrons in graphene, where transport is dominated by Klein tunneling-related phenomena.\cite{dom99,kat06} Graphene QDs have been fabricated and Coulomb blockade,\cite{sta08aa,sta08ab,pon08} quantum confinement\cite{sch09} and charge detection\cite{gue08} have been demonstrated.
+The experimental realization of graphene, i.e., of a monolayer of carbon atoms \cite{BerryGeim, MasslessFirsov, ElectricFirsov} has opened up a rapidly developing field of fundamental and applied physics.
+The topology of the planar honeycomb lattice [figure \ref{fig:TB}(a)] with the resulting peculiar band structure near the $K$ and $K'$ points [figure \ref{fig:TB}(b), for a review, see \cite{guinea_review, dassarma_review}] gives rise to many novel and intriguing physical properties, including the room temperature quantum Hall effect, minimum conductivity at the Fermi energy as well as possible applications for spintronics.
+Recent advances in fabricating width-modulated graphene nanoribbons helped to overcome intrinsic difficulties in creating tunnelling barriers and confining electrons in graphene, where transport is dominated by Klein tunneling-related phenomena \cite{dom99,kat06}.
+Graphene quantum dots have been fabricated and Coulomb blockade \cite{sta08aa,sta08ab,pon08}, quantum confinement \cite{sch09} and charge detection \cite{gue08} have been demonstrated.